Special routes of U.S. Route 2: Major intersections

+Vermont

 Montpelier business loop

 U.S. Route 2 Business (US 2 Bus.) is a 0.687 mi business route of US 2 located in Montpelier, Vermont.
 The route is coextensive with State Street and the lower half of Main Street.
 The road begins when US 2 east turns south to bypass downtown Montpelier.
 By following US 2 Bus., one will pass by the majority of the state offices, including the Vermont State House.
 However, this road is barely signed as being "US 2 Bus." and is even less referred to as such.